projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 Device Model high-level design
 ##############################

-Hypervisor Device Model (DM) is a QEMU-like application in SOS responsible for creating a UOS VM and then performing devices emulation based on command line configurations.
+Hypervisor Device Model (DM) is a QEMU-like application in Service VM responsible for creating a User VM and then performing devices emulation based on command line configurations.

 .. figure:: images/dm-image75.png